crewAIInc/crewAI/README.md

 # You can choose to use a local model through Ollama for example.
 #
-# from langchain.llms import Ollama
+# from langchain_community.llms import Ollama
 # ollama_llm = Ollama(model="openhermes")

 # Install duckduckgo-search for this example: